Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Examples and counterexamples

-\emph{Step 2:~\eqref{SDE} does not have a weak solution starting from $X_0$ uniformly distributed on $[-M,M]$ (for some $T>0$ and $M>0$).} Again, we suppose by contradiction that there exists such a solution $X$ (associated with some filtration $\mc{G}$), on a probability space $(\Omega,\mc{A},P)$.
-Let $\tau$ be the first time when $X$ hits $0$ (it is a stopping time with respect to $\mc{G}$), with $\tau=\infty$ where $X$ does not hit $0$.
+\emph{Step 2:~\eqref{SDE} does not have a weak solution starting from~$X_0$ uniformly distributed on $[-M,M]$ \textup{(}for some $T>0$ and $M>0$\textup{)}.} Again, we suppose by contradiction that there exists such a solution~$X$ (associated with some filtration $(\mc{G}_t)_t$), on a probability space $(\Omega,\mc{A},P)$.
+Let~$\tau$ be the first time when~$X$ hits~$0$ (which is a stopping time with respect to~$(\mc{G}_t)_t$), with $\tau=\infty$ when~$X$ does not hit~$0$.
 We now claim that